RstEyeApp/rsteye/README.md

 ### Run the Application

-  After installation, you can run `RstEyeApp` from any terminal: or start the service using reload systemctl using `sudo systemctl daemon-reload` and then start the service `sudo systemctl start rsteyeapp.service`
+  After installation, you can run `RstEyeApp` from any terminal:

+  you can service file as well to start it in the background

+  reload systemctl using `sudo systemctl daemon-reload` and then start the service `sudo systemctl start rsteyeapp.service`